AdaCore/gnatstudio/docs/users_guide/extending.rst

 The user must be able to specify which switches are passed to the tool.
 If the tool is only called through custom menus, you can hardcode some or all of the switches.
-However, it's usually better to use the project properties editor so the user can specify project-specific switches.
+However, it is usually better to use the project properties editor so the user can specify project-specific switches.

 This is what GPS does by default for Ada, C and C++.
 Look the GPS